gicmo/bolt/README.md

 Devices connected via Thunderbolt can be DMA masters and thus read system memory without interference of the operating system (or even the CPU).
-Version 3 of the interface provides 4 different security levels, in order to mitigate the aforementioned security risk that connected devices pose to the system.
+Version 3 of the interface provides 5 different security levels, in order to mitigate the aforementioned security risk that connected devices pose to the system.
 The security level is set by the system firmware.

-The four security levels are:
+The five security levels are:

  * `none`:    Security disabled, all devices will fully functional on connect.
  * `dponly`:  Only pass the display-port stream through to the connected device.
  * `user`:    Connected devices need to be manually authorized by the user.
  * `secure`:  As 'user', but also challenge the device with a secret key to verify its identity.
+ * `usbonly`: One PCIe tunnel is created to a usb controller in a thunderbolt dock; no other downstream PCIe tunnels are authorized (needs 4.17 kernel and recent hardware).

 The Linux kernel, starting with version 4.13, provides an interface via sysfs that enables userspace query the security level, the status of